AdobeDocs/analytics.en/help/import/data-connectors/lyris-overview/lyris-deploy-integration.md

    >[!NOTE]
    >
-   >If you are applying Lyris’s native analytics tool, *Click Tracks* tags all of the required variables that are added.
+   >If you are applying Lyris's native analytics tool, *Click Tracks* tags all of the required variables that are added.

 ## Verifying the Integration{#verifying-the-integration}